a-cosmology-group/acg/resources/tension-with-models.md

 ###  Dark Energy is not seen by the 'Dark Energy Survey'

-- The analysis results in a 2.4σ tension with the DES Y1 3x2pt results, and in 5.6σ with the Planck CMB analysis; [arXiv:2002.11124](https://arxiv.org/abs/2002.11124).
+- The analysis results in a 2.4σ tension with the DES Y1 3x2pt results, and in 5.6σ with the Planck CMB analysis; [`arXiv:2002.11124`](https://arxiv.org/abs/2002.11124).

 ### The Hubble tension: disagreement at 4σ significance

-- There is a tension between the Hubble value predicted from the cosmological model using measurements of the early Universe, and the value  more directly measured from the late Universe; [<span class="arxivid"></span>](https://arxiv.org/abs/2001.03624)[arXiv:2001.03624](https://arxiv.org/abs/2001.03624).
+- There is a tension between the Hubble value predicted from the cosmological model using measurements of the early Universe, and the value more directly measured from the late Universe; [`arXiv:2001.03624`](https://arxiv.org/abs/2001.03624).

 ### Axis of Evil